Dreambound

 When considering a career as a PCT, it's important to thoroughly research and understand the necessary skills and qualifications.

-The career outlook for PCTs is promising.
-According to the Bureau of Labor Statistics, the employment of nursing assistants, which includes PCTs, is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
+The career outlook for patient care technicians is promising!
+According to the Bureau of Labor Statistics, the employment of nursing assistants, which includes PCTs, is projected to grow 4 percent from 2022 to 2032, about as fast as the average for all occupations.
+About 209,400 job openings for nursing assistants and orderlies are projected each year in this decade.
 This growth is driven by the increasing elderly population and the demand for long-term care services.

-Factors to Consider Before Deciding on a Career as a PCT
+Factors to Consider Before Deciding on a Career as a Patient Care Technician

 Before committing to a career as a PCT, it's essential to consider the following factors: